-Three Months Ended March 31, 2022 2023 Basic and diluted loss per share Net income (loss) attributable to common stockholders \$ (4,124) \$ 3,494 Addback: Preferred stock dividend and accretion - 1,275 Allocation of earning to participating securities - (896) Numerator for basic EPS - income available to common stockholders (4,124) 3,873 Weighted-average common share outstanding - basic 35,332 35,548 Effect of dilutive securities - 80 Weighted-average common share outstanding - diluted 35,332 35,628 Net income (loss) attributable to common stockholders - basic \$ (0.12) \$ 0.11 Net income (loss) attributable to common stockholders - diluted \$ (0.12) \$ 0.11
+Three Months Ended March 31, 2022 2023 Basic and diluted loss per share Net income (loss) attributable to common stockholders \$ 3,494 (4,124)\$ Addback: Preferred stock dividend and accretion 1,275 Allocation of earning to participating securities (896)Numerator for basic EPS - income available to common stockholders (4,124)3,873 35,548 Weighted-average common share outstanding - basic 35,332 Effect of dilutive securities 80 Weighted-average common share outstanding - diluted 35.332 35,628 Net income (loss) attributable to common stockholders - basic (0.12)0.11 Net income (loss) attributable to common stockholders - diluted (0.12)0.11

 Basic income (loss) per share is calculated by dividing net income (loss) attributable to common shareholders by the weighted-average number of common shares outstanding during the period.
 Diluted income (loss) per share reflects the potential dilution assuming common shares were issued upon the exercise of outstanding options and the proceeds thereof were used to purchase outstanding common shares.
 Dilutive potential common shares include outstanding stock options, warrants and restricted stock and performance share awards.
 We include participating securities (unvested share-based payment awards and equivalents that contain non-forfeitable rights to dividends or dividend equivalents) in the computation of earnings per share pursuant to the two-class method.
 Our participating securities consist solely of preferred stock, which have contractual participation rights equivalent to those of stockholders of unrestricted common stock.
 The two-class method of computing earnings per share is an allocation method that calculates earnings per share for common stock and participating securities.
-During periods of net loss, no effect is given to the participating are the same, since the effect from the postential exercise of outstanding stock options, conversion of preferred stock, and vesting of restricted stock and restricted stock units totaling 16,882 would have been anti-dilutive due to the loss.
+During periods of net loss, no effect is given to the participating securities because they do not share in the losses of the Company.
+For the three-month period ended March 31, 2022, the basic and diluted weighted-average shares outstanding are the same, since the effect from the potential exercise of outstanding stock options, conversion of preferred stock, and vesting of restricted stock and restricted stock units totaling 16,882 would have been anti-dilutive due to the loss.
 For the three-month period ended March 31, 2023, the two-class method of computing earnings per share was anti-dilutive.
-As a result, the weighted-average number of shares outstanding used in the computation of diluted earnings per share bare was anti-dilutive.
-As a result, the weighted-average number of shares outstanding used in the computation of diluted earnings per share for conversion of preferred stock, warrants, stock options and restricted stock awards because the effect would have been anti-dilutive.
+As a result, the weighted-average number of shares outstanding used in the computation of diluted earnings per share does not include 9,277 shares from the conversion of preferred stock, warrants, stock options and restricted stock awards because the effect would have been anti-dilutive.